JNK234/JNK234.github.io/_posts/2025-09-07-my summer internship at relativity.md

 Deep learning models are universal approximators, theoretically capable of solving any problem given sufficient constraints like data, compute, and scale.
 I'm seeing this become reality through frontier models like GPT-5 and Gemini, which can solve complex problems through proper prompt engineering or orchestrating multiple LLM calls.

 The transformation in how we approach problems is striking.
 Since models are powerful enough, I could achieve desired results through accurate prompt engineering, efficient RAG mechanisms, or partial fine-tuning (rarely - if required).
 Models are becoming cheaper and more powerful—the cost per million tokens continues dropping significantly.
+This means we can build and deliver value lot more for less costs.

 ![Cost per million tokens is reducing over the years]({{ '/assets/img/model-costs.png' }})

 As Andrej Karpathy put it, "English is the hottest programming language."
 These models represent a new abstraction for solution creation, different from past approaches using mathematical models with parameters to model data and problems.

-The main challenges remain: Can I trust this solution?
-How do I measure it?
+The main challenges remain: Can I trust this model?
+How do I measure its success ?
 How can I understand what it's doing under the hood?
 Interpretability remains fascinating and crucial.

 ### Problems Aren't Just Technical